nazifapennstate/bmmb852/week3/README.md

 kleb.fa  FASTA   DNA          6  5,694,894    3,478  949,149  5,315,120
 ```

-The total genome size is 5,694,894 bp, which includes the 5.3 Mb chromosome plus several smaller plasmids.
+The total genome size is 5,694,894 bp, which includes the 5.3 Mb chromosome plus smaller plasmids.

 ## How many features of each type does the GFF file contain?